anakin-dabir/evently-23/README.md

 </ol>
 </li>

-- Start both client and server side servers separately by
+- Start frontend, backend and socket side separately by navigating to respective dirs and:

 ```bash
   yarn dev